smsnobin77/Awesome-ML-Paper-Writing/README.md

         - When in doubt, follow the **current year’s** official template/author kit for that venue.
 Some details can change year to year.

 ## License
-- Code: MIT (see LICENSE)
+- Code: MIT
-- Docs & images: CC BY-NC 4.0 (see LICENSE-docs)
+- Docs & images: CC BY-NC 4.0